People-Centred Medical Image Analysis via Fairness-Aware Human-AI Cooperation: Introduction

-Although AI fairness, L2D, and L2C all aim to improve AI-assisted medical decision-making, they have traditionally been studied in isolation.
-AI fairness typically seeks to reduce disparities in model performance across patient groups~\citep{zong2022medfair}, L2D focuses on optimising how responsibility is shared between clinicians and AI systems to ensure efficient collaboration~\citep{madras2018predict}, and L2C aims to enhance joint prediction by leveraging the complementary strengths of humans and machines~\cite{complement_wilder}.
-Some efforts have explored the intersection of fairness and L2D.
-For instance, Madras et al.~\citep{madras2018predict} proposed a regulariser to enforce equal false positive and false negative rates across patient cohorts within an L2D framework.
-However, their approach assumes prior knowledge of patient group membership for testing and does not incorporate L2C.
-This assumption limits applicability in real-world settings, where such group information may not be readily available, and overlooking L2C can lead to suboptimal decision-making.
-In this work, we argue that \emph{(1) we should not assume that prior knowledge of patient group membership is available for testing}, and (2) \emph{fairness, L2D, and L2C are fundamentally interconnected: fairness influences AI reliability, which directly impacts both delegation (L2D) and cooperation (L2C) decisions.
-Ignoring their interplay risks overlooking important trade-offs and failing to meet the needs of both patients and clinicians.}
+AI fairness typically seeks to reduce disparities in model performance across patient groups~\citep{zong2022medfair}, L2D focuses on optimising how responsibility is shared between clinicians and AI systems~\citep{madras2018predict}, and L2C aims to improve joint prediction by leveraging the complementary strengths of humans and machines~\citep{complement_wilder}.

+In this work, we argue that subgroup-dependent reliability provides a natural link between fairness and human-AI cooperation.
+Variations in model performance across subgroups influence both deferral decisions and the effectiveness of human-AI collaboration, enabling a unified analysis of trade-offs between predictive accuracy, subgroup equity, and human involvement.
+While some efforts have explored the intersection of fairness and L2D (e.g., Madras et al.~\citep{madras2018predict} proposed a regulariser to enforce equal false positive and false negative rates across patient subgroups within an L2D framework), these approaches typically assume prior knowledge of patient group membership at test time and do not incorporate L2C.
+This limits applicability in practical settings where such demographic information may be unavailable and where optimal performance may require both delegation and collaboration.